Premier Health of America (CVE:PHA) Shares Down 43.8% – Here’s What Happened

-Premier Health of America Inc. (CVE:PHA – Get Free Report)’s share price was down 43.8% on Monday .
-The stock traded as low as C$0.09 and last traded at C$0.09.
-Approximately 607,151 shares changed hands during trading, an increase of 992% from the average daily volume of 55,608 shares.
+Premier Health of America Inc. (CVE:PHA – Get Free Report)’s stock price dropped 43.8% during mid-day trading on Tuesday .
+The company traded as low as C$0.09 and last traded at C$0.09.
+Approximately 607,151 shares traded hands during mid-day trading, an increase of 992% from the average daily volume of 55,608 shares.
 The stock had previously closed at C$0.16.

 About Premier Health of America